All the Old Knives: Production

 The film was announced in May 2017, with Chris Pine and Michelle Williams in negotiations to star.
 James Marsh was set to direct, with The Mark Gordon Company and Entertainment One financing.

 In September 2020, with Williams, Marsh and The Mark Gordon Company no longer involved with the film, Thandiwe Newton was cast to replace Williams and Janus Metz Pedersen was hired as director.
 In November 2020, Jonathan Pryce and Laurence Fishburne joined the cast.

 Metz revealed filming had begun by December 2020 in London.
 Filming wrapped in London in February and moved to Monterey and Carmel-by-the-Sea, California, in March.
 Metz revealed that principal filming wrapped in mid-March.

 Jon Ekstrand and Rebekka Karijord composed the film score.

 Release and reception

 The film was released in limited theaters and on streaming on Amazon Prime Video on April 8, 2022.

 Critical response

-The review aggregator Rotten Tomatoes reported an approval rating of 63% based on 123 reviews, with an average rating of 6/10.
-The website's critics consensus reads: "All the Old Knives suffers in comparison to the dialogue-driven spy thrillers of the past, but the chemistry between its stars simmers even when the story doesn't."
-Metacritic assigned the film a weighted average score of 62 out of 100 based on 32 critics, indicating "generally favorable" reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 62 out of 100, based on 32 critics, indicating "generally favorable" reviews.